HaraPay/hara-pay/README.md

 ## Impact and Scalability
 HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.

-Here's the updated README content with the new sections added:

 ## Technical Execution

 - **Backend:** Node.js and Firebase.